anand0xff/FourierOpticsJHU2021/README.md

   A term paper is required.
 Topics will generally be taken from the historical/research literature on coronography, interferometry, and aperture synthesis in radio and optical astronomy.
 You may suggest your own topic.
-  ** The subject matter must be approved by Ron and Anand **.
+  **The subject matter must be approved by Anand and Laurent**.

-  Topics will generally be chosen early in the class; first full drafts are due before the Thanksgiving break, and ought to be 4 - 5 pages long (single-spaced) plus figures.
+  Choose your topic early in the class; first full drafts are due before the Thanksgiving break, and ought to be 4 - 5 pages long (single-spaced) plus figures.
 You may use any text processor/formatter you please, but if you have no preference you are encouraged to use LaTeX2e with a "class" file from one